 Indemnity and Hold Harmless Agreement: Snoqualmie Days Volunteer Committee shall not be held liable for any debt, tax or assessment incurred by the concessionaire in the operation of his/her concession nor for any salary or expense due to any of his/her employees.
 The Northwest Railway Museum, Snoqualmie Days, the City of Snoqualmie and Snoqualmie Days Sponsors shall not be liable for the result of any accident or damage to any person or article employed by, or in possession of the concessionaire while at Snoqualmie Days festival in the city of Snoqualmie, whether such accident, loss or damage occurs during the time of preparation, the period of occupancy, or at the time of removal there from.
 In consideration of the privileges granted by this contract, the concessionaire agrees to protect, indemnify and hold harmless the Northwest Railway Museum, the City of Snoqualmie and the Snoqualmie Days Sponsor(s) from any and all claims for damages, demands or suits arising from injuries or damages sustained or alleged to be sustained by employees of the concessionaire of by any member of the public where such injury or damage shall have resulted directly or indirectly from the activities and business of the concessionaire in connection with this contract.
 The concessionaire shall cooperate and assist Snoqualmie Days or its representatives in investigating such claims and in negotiating settlement thereof and the concessionaire shall be bound by any decision of Snoqualmie Days or its representatives respecting the disposition to be made of such claims, even if any of the allegations, claim for damages, demands or suits are groundless, false or fraudulent.
 Snoqualmie Days accepts no responsibility for any losses or damage to persons or property of any kind

-Insurance Requirements: Vendors must have a valid certificate of insurance that is current.
+Insurance Requirements: Any vendor sampling a consumable food product must have a valid certificate of insurance that is current.
 Vendors must have $1,000,000 each occurrence with $1,000,000 aggregate products/completed operations and $1,000,000 general aggregate.
 Vendors must have valid and current insurance at the time of the event.
 All policies shall be written on an occurrence basis.
 The concessionaire shall be named insured on the policy and the City of Snoqualmie, Northwest Railway Museum, ITS OFFICERS, DIRECTORS, AGENTS, EMPLOYEES AND FESTIVAL SPONSORS shall be additional insured thereon.
 Please inform your insurance agency to be sure they include this exactly as stated.
 Certificates will not be accepted without this additional insured wording.
 Food vendors are required to obtain a health permit from the King County Health Department at least TWO WEEKS prior to the event.
 Please submit a current certificate of Insurance, booth photo, electrical needs and full menu.

 Food Truck Requirements: Food trucks must have an annual mobile permit with Public Health Seattle and King County.
 More information on a King County mobile food service permit can be found here: https://kingcounty.gov/depts/health/environmental-health/food-safety/food-business-permit/mobile.aspx